 Can you tell me something you can do to tell us you want to stop?

+What do I do now?

-If you want to be in the research study, you can write you name below on Line #1.
+If you want to be in the research study and go in the MRI scanner, you can write your name below on Line #1.
 If there is anything you don’t understand, you can ask questions at any time.
 Even if you tell us you want to be in the study now, you can change your mind later and stop being in the study any time, and no one will be upset with you for stopping.

 You will get a copy of this form to keep.